mirbyte/apktool-updater-windows/README.md

 # APKTool Updater for Windows
 A simple tool to keep your APKTool installation up-to-date on Windows.
-Includes installer.

 ## Features
-- Automatically downloads the latest version of APKTool from the official source
+- Checks for updates from official sources
+- Able to download latest version if current installation not found
 - Portable (no installation required)
 - Hash check